jfcloutier/karma_system/design_notes/policies.md

 * If it is relevant to the CA
   * If the CA is an effector, the goal is marked as "executable" and the CA communicates to the CA of origin that the goal is "executable"
   * else, the goal is marked "in play" and the CA formulates a policy to realize it (i.e. recursively executes the algorithm)
-* If it is not relevant to the CA, the goal is rejected and the originating CA is notified
+* If it is not relevant to the CA, the goal is rejected

 For each command in the selected policy:

 * If it is known to the CA, the command is marked as "executable" and the CA communicates to the CA of origin that the command is "executable"
-* If it is not known to the CA, the command is rejected and the originating CA is notified
+* If it is not known to the CA, the command is rejected

+The receiving CA informs the originating CA of the directives that can be actuated, or if none are, that none are.

 A CA that emitted a policy to its umwelt CAs to achieve a goal (i.e. impact a belief it holds) keeps the goal in play: